StanislavBerezin/Docker/README.md

 3) Once completed Dockerfile creation in all folders, its time to make a ```docker-compose.yml``` file, which integrates all of created Dockerfiles and allows you to run ```docker-compose up --build``` to start working on your project.
 Appendix 001 (ctrl+f, insert 001).
 There is also ```docker-compose down``` which will stop everything and ```docker-compose ps``` which will list everything you have at the moment.

 3) Ngix, continuation of step 3, should be done at the same time.
 Need to make nginx folder, with files "default.conf", "Dockerfile" and "Dockerfile.dev".
 The default.conf file can look like Appendix 003

+# HOW TO START PRODUCTION
+In react the docker file should look like this 004, in all other ones like 005.
+In a client folder we add nginx folder and put 006 inside.
+The flow in a proper app should be
+1) Code on github
+2)Travis pulls repo
+3) Travis builds a test image and performs tests
+4) If succesful, travis build production images
+5) Travis pushes build img to docker hub
+6) Travis lets AWS know that is all ready
+7) AWS pulls images from docker hub and deploys.

 # Shortcuts
 From start to finish